Enguri Dam

 The Enguri Dam is a hydroelectric dam on the Enguri River in Tsalenjikha, Georgia.
-Currently, it is the world's second highest concrete arch dam with a height of 271.5 m.
+Currently, it is the world's second highest concrete arch dam, with a height of 271.5 m.
 It is located north of the town of Jvari.
 It is part of the Enguri hydroelectric power station (HES) which is partially located in Abkhazia.

 History

 Soviet First Secretary Nikita Khrushchev initially proposed a major dam and hydroelectric power scheme on the Bzyb River as his favourite resort was located near the mouth of the river at Pitsunda.
-However, his experts informed him that a dam built on the Bzyb River would have had catastrophic effects in causing beach erosion at Pitsunda, so in the end the dam was built on the Enguri River instead, where the impact upon the coastline was assessed to be considerably less pronounced.
+However, his experts informed him that a dam built on the Bzyb River would have catastrophic effects in causing beach erosion at Pitsunda, so in the end the dam was built on the Enguri River instead, where the impact upon the coastline was assessed to be considerably less pronounced.